 Essentially, Atlas VPN supports only two protocols on Windows:

 In my case, switching from Auto to IKEv2 fixed the issue, but it left me with a single protocol option on Windows.
 Additionally, I prefer to review VPN services using next-gen protocols whenever available, which was a bummer.

 The real bummer was having to wait 30 minutes for a 10s answer, leading to the follow-up “Why can't I use WireGuard on Windows?
 Why don't you support OpenVPN?” with the answer coming 5 minutes later.

 Choosing to adopt a next-gen protocol without ensuring you support the most popular and well-documented one does not seem wise to me.

 Regardless, with the issue resolved, let's get down to the speed test results with IKEv2 enabled.

 Speed Test results

-From there on, I went through one of the most frustrating reviewing experiences of my life.
+From then on, I went through one of my life's most frustrating reviewing experiences.
 And it had nothing to do with performance itself.
-However, after running an initial test on Romania Bucharest that showcased blazing fast speed and low latency, I made the switch to Madrid – Spain.
+However, after running an initial test on Romania Bucharest that showcased the blazing fast speed and low latency, I switched to Madrid – Spain.

 Now let's take a look at the numbers: